daisyleedq/Proof_Of_Concept_ffr120/README.md

 1.Problems and Results:
-1.mostly circle track of prey and predators(uncomment 'clf;' in compete.m file) 2.When I run original code in R2017a original code has some errors 'Error in SteadyStateGAUpdate (line 8) newfitnesses = fitnesses(1:populationSize-2,:);' so I could not get trined neural network
+1.mostly circle track of prey and predators(uncomment 'clf;' in compete.m file) 2.When I run original code in R2017a original code has some errors 'Error in SteadyStateGAUpdate (line 8) newfitnesses = fitnesses(1:populationSize-2,:);' so I could not get trained neural network

 2.Reason maybe:
-too slow speed, so the positions didn't change a lot, so the weights of distance don't have big influence in the output. but high speed will cause the predator cross the boundary which need to be discussed later.
+too slow speed, so the positions didn't change a lot, so the weights of distance don't have big influence in the output. but high speed will cause the predator cross the boundary which will to be discussed later.

 3.Request:
 If you could run the code without errors , please use trained neural network to simulate and visualize it.